jamesdordoy/hyper-tables/README.md

 ### Note: This package makes use of Laravel's migration table to keep track of already run migrations.
 So before attemping to migrate your HyperTables.
 Please run `php artisan migrate` to create this table.
 If your happy with Laravel's default users table then you can leave the existing migration or delete it and use a HyperTable.

+### Note: HyperTables dosent store a migration reference for creating tables as that table has either been created or it hasnt and this is handled.

 ```php
 <?php